elevenbuckets/geth-les-docker/README.md

 ## 3. configure and start CastIron_UI, talking to geth rpc via ssh tunnel!

-### Note: this is designed to be used by 11BE Dev Preview distribution, which comes with fully auto-mated container setup.
+### Note: this is designed to be used by *11BE Dev Preview* distribution, which comes with fully automated container setup.